apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.ClusterSwitchPolicy">ClusterSwitchPolicy</a>)
 </p>
 <div>
-<p>SwitchPolicyType defines switchPolicy type.
+<p>SwitchPolicyType defines the types of switch policies that can be applied to a cluster.</p>
-Currently, only Noop is supported.
-MaximumAvailability and MaximumDataProtection will be supported in the future.</p>
+<p>Currently, only the Noop policy is supported.
+Support for MaximumAvailability and MaximumDataProtection policies is
+planned for future releases.</p>
 </div>
 <table>
 <thead>